saied-ahemd/ecommerce/README.md

 # ecommerce
-this project i great a online shope using php&amp;mysql(PDO)
+l)this project is an online shop